clarin-eric/linkchecker-persistence/README.md

 # curation-persistence API

+## introduction
-The curation persistence API (cpa)...
+The curation persistence API (cpa) project serves as a persistence layer to the [curation-dashboard](https://github.com/clarin-eric/curation-dashboard) and the [linkchecker](https://github.com/clarin-eric/linkchecker) project.